 The good news is that the build-up to this peak is quite gradual, with the first Perseids being visible in July, and meteors still being seen in late August.
-The best nights to watch for Perseids in 2019 could therefore in late July/early August, or a few nights after maximum when the Moon’s phase is waning again.
+The best nights to watch for Perseids in 2020 could therefore come in the nights after maximum when the Moon’s phase is shrinking to a crescent.

-Traditional guides give dates around July 17 as the start of the Perseid meteor shower, with rates a lot lower than the 80 or so an hour predicted at maximum on the night of August 12/13.
+Traditional guides give dates around July 17 as the start of the Perseid meteor shower, so you may already have seen some.
+Rates in the early days are a lot lower than the 100 or so an hour predicted at maximum on the night of August 11/12.
 The shower then tails off, and August 24 is quoted as the date for the shower’s end.

 Related: How to observe meteors